 Scientific research indicates that squatting, as opposed to sitting, may be the more natural way to expel waste.
 According to one website, the ideal angle is 35 degrees; that is, the angle between the part of the back of the leg above and below the knee, with the knee as the vertex of the angle.

-The hippo system works well for nomads because the nomad diet is a high fiber diet incorporating sufficient quantities of olive oil and water.
-This means that the consistency of the waste can be soft and is expelled quickly.
-The entire process from preparing the Hippo bag to closing it can take under a minute.
+A diet can affect the consistency of the associated waste.
+The hippo system works well in conjunction a high fiber diet that incorporate sufficient quantities of olive oil and water.
+The waste from this diet is soft and mildly compacted and expelled quickly.
+The time from accessing the Hippo bag to sequestering it can be less than a minute.

 Not suitable for all diets